variant-database/vdb/Documentation.md

 Mutations can be separated by either a space or a comma.

 ## Position and mutation information
-If an integer by itself is entered into **vdb**, the residue/nucleotide at that reference location will be printed along with the number of occurences and frequencies of mutations at that position.
+If an integer by itself is entered into **vdb**, the residue/nucleotide at that reference location will be printed along with the number of occurrences and frequencies of mutations at that position.
 In nucleotide mode, if a single protein (nucleotide) mutation is entered, then the corresponding nucleotide (protein) mutation will be printed.

 ## Combining commands
 The command parser of **vdb** is still under development, so combinations of commands will work in some cases but not others.
 Complex queries can nevertheless be performed with **vdb**: variables can be used to save the results of single commands, and these can be used as input to further search commands.